 There are quite a few unanswered questions here.
 I would recommend siting down with an attorney to answer a lot of the intricacies that this question could entail.
 Essentially though the new wife would only be entitled to an equitable division of the assets that the uncle owns.
 If the uncle owns...Read more »

 Ive been accused of issuing a worthless check in 2004 in OK.
 Ive asked to see the check or to be given the name of the merchant as I dont recall writing any bad checks for $17.
 I left the state in '04 due to military PCS and was never informed about this check until a week ago.
-The DA offered me a...
+The DA offered...
 Read more »

 Depends on when they filed the case against you.
 Generally if it's filed within a couplw years of the check they are good without looking at the statute.
 However, you might have grounds to file a Motion to Dismiss for Failure to Prosecute due to the length of time it's taken them to apprehend you.

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.